gboes/gboes.github.io/cv.md

 <details>
 <summary>
-Groen-Xu, Moqi, __Gregor Bös__, Pedro A. Teixeira, Thomas Voigt, and Bernhard Knapp.
+Groen-Xu, Moqi, <b>Gregor Bös</b>, Pedro A. Teixeira, Thomas Voigt, and Bernhard Knapp.
 2023.
-‘Short-term Incentives of Research Evaluations: Evidence from the UK Research Excellence Framework’, <i>Research Policy</i>, 53(6), <a href="https://doi.org/10.1016/j.respol.2023.104729">doi</a>
+‘Short-term Incentives of Research Evaluations: Evidence from the UK Research Excellence Framework’, <i>Research Policy</i>, 53(6), <a href="https://doi.org/10.1016/j.respol.2023.104729">doi</a>.
 </summary>

 Empirical study of the publication and citation behaviour of UK scientists of all disciplines over 23 years.
 I wrote the software to match databases and aggregate observables, helped to interpret the findings and contributed to the writing of the article.